Savizro/DU-hacks-HDMS/README.md

 Last but not the least, we used HTML,CSS and Javascript for this project

 Hope this project is insightful to the people out there :)

+You may access our website from the "about" section